COMNET 2002

 inevitable, both foreign and domestic.
 There are national security

 ramifications to this.
-Andrew Levin (House E&C Committee) clarified that
+Andrew Levin (House E&C Committee) clarified

 foreign investment is fine, as long as a government does not control the